 Dear Dr. Glover,

 Attached is the 2016 IEEE Region 5 Robotics Competition Team 1’s final report for the 2015 fall semester.
-The report includes the technical details of the project, including the specifications and constraints, goal analysis along with the goals accomplished, testing done to satisfy the accomplished goals, engineering standards, possible future risks, and the budget and expenditures to date.
+The report includes the technical details of the project, including the specifications and constraints and goal analysis, along with the goals accomplished, testing done to satisfy the accomplished goals, engineering standards, possible future risks, and the budget and expenditures to date.

 We have completed all goals set for the fall semester.
 The Tiva-C microcontroller is able to send commands to the motorcontroller, as well as interpret signals from the distance sensors.
 The robot is able to follow the wall while avoiding it, perform turns and spins, and detect red and yellow victims.
 The securing platform has been built and is fully functional.
 The platform can lower and raise, and the arm can open and close.
 We are now ready to move on into the second phase of the project.